 After the assassination of Harvey Milk on 27th November 1978, demand for the rainbow flag greatly increased.
 To meet demand, the Paramount Flag Company began selling a version of the flag using stock rainbow fabric with seven stripes: red, orange, yellow, green, turquoise, blue, and violet.
 As Gilbert Baker ramped up production of his version of the flag, he too dropped the hot pink stripe because the hot pink fabric became too rare and expensive to include.

 The rainbow flag lost its turquoise stripe before the 1979 Gay Freedom Day Parade.
-When hung vertically from the lamp posts of San Francisco’s Market Street, the center stripe was obscured by the post itself.
-As the committee organising the parade wanted to fly the flag in two-halves, from the light poles the turquoise stripe was dropped, so it became a six-striped flag with equal halves.
+When hung vertically from the lamp posts of San Francisco’s Market Street, the centre stripe was obscured by the post itself.
+As the committee organising the parade wanted to fly the flag in two halves, from the light poles the turquoise stripe was dropped, so it became a six-striped flag with equal halves.